Parkinson Society Southwestern Ontario

 Parkinson's Awareness Month - On April 1, 2014 statements about Parkinson's were made at Queen's Park launching Parkinson's Awareness Month.
 To read the transcript of the proceedings, please click here.

-Expert Webinar Series are sessions specifically designed for professionals who treat Parkinson's and movement disorder patients.
-These interactive sessions will be led by Canada's leading Parkinson's experts.
-For more information, visit www.parkinsonclinicalguidelines.ca/education.fi aaa
+Expert Webinar Series were sessions specifically designed for professionals who treat Parkinson's and movement disorder patients.
+These interactive sessions were led by Canada's leading Parkinson's experts.
+To view these sessions, click here.fi aaa

 First-Time Donor's Super Credit (FDSC) - The budget proposes to introduce a temporary supplement to the existing non-refundable tax credit for charitable donations by individuals.
 Click here to find out more.